ansible-network/ansible.snmp/README.md

 ## Using this collection
 You can call modules by their Fully Qualified Collection Namespace (FQCN), such as `ansible.snmp.get`.
 The most common use case for this collection is to retrieve operation state information from a device using `SNMP get` or `SNMP walk`
-The following example task gets the existing configuration on a SNMP enabled device, using the FQCN:
+The following example task gets the existing configuration on an SNMP-enabled device, using the FQCN:

 ```yaml
 ---